Proven to help patients

 §Data based on least squares mean.1

-Study Design: VYALEV was studied in a phase 3, randomized, double-blind, double-dummy, active-controlled, 12-week, multicenter study in 141 patients|| with advanced PD whose motor fluctuations were inadequately controlled by their current medication.
-One VYALEV patient was not evaluable for the efficacy analysis.1
+Study Design: VYALEV was studied in a phase 3, randomized, double-blind, double-dummy, active-controlled, 12-week, multicenter study in 141 patients with advanced PD whose motor fluctuations were inadequately controlled by their current medication.1 See full study design.

-||Of the 141 patients who were randomly assigned in the trial, 110 completed the study.
+Of the 141 patients who were randomly assigned in the trial, 110 completed the study.
 Of the 74 patients randomized to receive VYALEV, 48 completed the study and 26 discontinued treatment.
-Of the 67 patients randomized to receive oral IR CD/LD, 62 completed the study and 5 discontinued treatment.2
+One patient did not have PD diary data.
+Of the 67 patients randomized to receive oral IR CD/LD, 62 completed the study and 5 discontinued treatment.1,2

-Good “On” time throughout the day at week 123*
+Good “On” time throughout the day at week 124*

 83% of VYALEV patients reported waking up in the good “On” state at week 12